Support At Home 2025

 - planting and maintaining crops

-CHSP participants will not be eligible for services where there is a third party responsibility for the maintenance of the property eg private rental landlord, government housing / social housing.
+CHSP participants will not be eligible for services where there is a third-party responsibility for the maintenance of the property eg private rental landlord, government housing / social housing.

 Support at Home participants must have this as an approved service on their Support Plan and Notice of Decision.
 The frequency of yard maintenance must be listed on the participant’s Care Plan and be aligned with their budget.

 Participant co-contribution rates for yard maintenance and home maintenance services will be determined by Services Australia.
+Contribution rates may be between 17.5% – 80% of the hourly service rate.

 Independence - Direct Transport

-Transport can be arranged for participants to attend medical appointments, chemist, optometrist, dental and other medical services and/or to assist an older person to connect with their usual activities.
+Direct transport can be arranged for participants to attend medical appointments, chemist, optometrist, dental and other medical services and/or to assist an older person to connect with their usual activities.
 A 19-seater wheelchair accessible bus is available for group transport.

 Transport for CHSP participants, attending group social excursions outside the township of Longreach, will be charged a higher fee – maximum of $20 per person return.